karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 *NB: To be removed by the RFC Editor prior to publication.*

-The term "Primary Master" (DNS Dynamic Updates Section 1 ({{RFC2136}}) is not applicable as the primary server noted in this document likely is NOT listed in the MNAME or NS.
+The term "Primary Master" ("DNS Dynamic Updates" ({{RFC2136}}) Section 1 is not applicable as the primary server noted in this document likely is NOT listed in the MNAME or NS.

 ## Is catalog zones the right place for this?